Each object stores its position, orientation, and scale values. These may need to be manipulated numerically, reset, or applied.

 Transform Properties Locking¶

-For example, if you locked the Location X property then you cannot use the 3D manipulator to translate the object along the global X axis.
-However, you can still translate it using the Location X number button.
+For example, if you locked the Location X property then you cannot use the 3D gizmo to move the object along the global X axis.
+However, you can still move it using the Location X number field.
 Consider the locking feature as a rigid constraint only changeable from the panel.

 To lock a property, click the padlock icon next to the button.
 The button is unlocked if the icon shows an open padlock, and it is locked if the icon appears as a closed padlock.